SalehinSyed/HealthcareApp/README.md

 # Healthcare App

-Welcome to the Blinx Health Survey, a streamlined application designed to gather and manage health-related information efficiently.
+Healthcare application, a streamlined application designed to gather and manage health-related information efficiently.
 This application is built using React with TypeScript, leveraging the robustness of React Hook Form and the utility-first styling of Tailwind CSS to deliver a responsive and user-friendly interface.

 ## Key Features